 Probably by Pietro Paolo Baldini (Italian, 1619-1691)

 This work is probably a study for a large altarpiece that would have combined several materials, including marble, stucco, and paint.
-The use of angels to support a painted image in an altarpiece was almost certainly an invention of the Roman sculptor Gian Lorenzo Bernini (1598-1680), with whom Naldini is known to have worked.
+The artist modeled his design in soft clay, which was then hardened by firing; subtle tints suggest the richness of the finished work.
+The idea of using sculptural figures to support a painted image within an altarpiece was influenced by the work of the Roman sculptor Gian Lorenzo Bernini (1598-1680), with whom Naldini is known to have worked.

 CMA 1971: Art for Collectors, no cat.